 One of the best things you can do for your finances both now and in the future is to continually increase your earnings.
 The more money you make, the more likely you are to move toward your financial goals quickly.
 Having increased cash flow means more money that can go toward your student loans, build your emergency savings, pay off consumer debt, and contribute toward long-term savings goals like retirement or your childrens’ education.

 Not sure how to increase your earnings?
 Pursuing a higher salary or a different job that pays more is a good place to start.
-Beyond that, you can explore different bonus plans, tackling part-time work in your field, monetizing a hobby, or developing passive income streams.
+Beyond that, you can explore different bonus plans, tackle part-time work in your field, monetize a hobby, or develop passive income streams.

 #2: Save Early and Often

 Time in the market is better than timing the market.
 Have you ever heard this saying?
 Many advisors advocate for spending more time in the market to take advantage of compound interest.
 The longer you let your investments grow, the more money you’ll earn as a result of compound interest.
 However, you shouldn’t only be funding your retirement savings account early in your career (although that’s important!).